The views expressed by the host on this program don't doubt me.

 Because people weren't buying houses for legitimate reasons, folks.

-They weren't buying them to live in them, they were buying them and flipping them.
+They were buying them and flipping them.

 So not everybody on the subprime side is actually a homeowner or resident that lost their house.